merlinthemagic/MTM-RouterOS-Scripting/README.md

 # An on demand loaded library of functions for ROS scripting

-100's of already built functions e.g. JSON encode, fetch API and string functions (trim, replace, split etc), get epoch.
+100's of already built functions e.g. JSON encode/decode, fetch API and string functions (trim, replace, split, chunk), get epoch etc.

 Breaks up functionallity into class like files, Auto loader like functionallity (lazy loader to save memory).